IISc Guidance, Control and Decision Systems Laboratory: Mohamed Bin Zayed International Robotics Challenge (MBZIRC 2020)

 The goal is that MBZIRC 2020 will be based on autonomous aerial and ground robots, carrying out navigation and manipulation tasks, in unstructured, outdoor and indoor environments.
 All the sub-challenges involve cooperation between multiple UAVs and swarm-abilities.
 These Challenges are (1) grip a swinging ball hanging from a fast-moving drone, (2) Three UAVs and one UGV has to pick up bricks and build a wall, (3) A set of four vehicles (3 UAV + 1 UGV) to douse a series of simulated fires in a high-rise building using a pressurized canister.
 These missions are at the frontier of Intelligent Aerial Robotics technology and are meant for real-world application.
 The IISc-TCS team has been selected for an interim award of $100,000 (milestone prize i.e. stage-based).

 UAVs for Flood emergency response, aid planning and management (EPSRC), 2020

 The project focuses on using UAVs to gather information about an unfolding flooding disaster, allowing emergency response units to prioritise resources and deploy them effectively.
 It will also address the challenges associated with flying UAVs in difficult situations, as well as how the data can be combined with accelerated flood inundation models to generate detailed evacuation plans, build community flood resilience, save lives and reduce economic damage.

-Intelligent Swarm and Cooperative Robots

-There are tasks that cannot be done by a single robot alone.
-A group of robots collaborating on a task has the potential of being highly efficient, flexible and robust.
-If one robot fails, another robot could take its position.
-We use vision to achieve robot localization and navigation without using external infrastructure.
-We aim to develop a platform-independent approach that utilizes deep neural networks (DNNs) to enhance classical controllers to achieve high-level task.

-Learning Systems (Machine Perception)

-Learning can be used to improve the performance of a robotic system in a complex environment.
-However, providing safety guarantees during the learning process is one of the key challenges that prevents these algorithms from being applied to real world applications.
-This project explores advanced control and planning algorithms, and their applicability to robotics problems.
-To achieve reliable robot operations that satisfy given performance specifications, we apply nonlinear, robust, predictive and hybrid controls approaches and adaptive motion planning.